Cork (city): Bus

 Following the initial rollout of the BusConnects project in Dublin, as of October 2022 the National Transport Authority (NTA) had entered the first-round of a consultation process for similar changes in Cork.
-The NTA proposed the development of 12 bus corridors linking Cork city centre with several suburbs, with proposed 'bus gates' in several areas and an increase in active bus lanes.
 While the NTA said that they were applying lessons learned from the Dublin scheme, some Cork homeowners voiced concerns over proposed bus corridors and the possibility of losing parts of their gardens and on-street parking, the risk of devaluation of their homes, worries about the impact of construction on the structural integrity of their homes, the loss of hundreds of trees along roads, and the impact on trade which may arise from reduced on-street parking.
 In an Irish Examiner article from October 2022, it was noted that at least one of the draft proposals, to build a road bridge over Ballybrack Woods in Douglas, had been dropped.
 As of mid-2025, some of the Cork BusConnects changes were "due to be rolled out in phases from mid-2026".

 Long-distance buses depart from the bus terminal in Parnell Place to destinations throughout Ireland.
 Hourly services run to Killarney/Tralee, Waterford, Athlone and Shannon Airport/Ennis/Limerick/Galway and there are six services daily to Dublin.